Miah1k/git-intro-activity/activity.md

 1. What are these commands doing?

     ```
+They are setting my username and email.
     ```

 2. What is the purpose of `--global`?

     ```
+Saves the information in all repositories
     ```

 F. Create a repository